jdlandazuri/jdlandazuri/Profile.md

 <h1> Freetimes </h1>

 <!--I'm from Colombia and live in Bogotá city, I’m interested in Design web, Developer, support TI and Cloud Computing.-->
-- 👀 I like watching movies, action, horror, suspense, science fiction, and love watching anime.
+- 👀 I like watching movies action, horror, suspense, science fiction, and love watching anime.
 - 🌱 I like the nature, walking, jogging, playing volleyball and soccer.
 - 💞️ I like spending time in family, with friends, and I also enjoy time alone.
 - 📫 How to reach me Github.com/jdlandazuri, Email: davidlandazurii@gmail.com